cerebral/classy-ui-demo-library/README.md

 }
 ```

 This will symlink the library to a path of your choice, here **./components**.
 You can now import from this location in your code.
-You might want to set up an alias to your version.
+You might want to set up an alias to where you put the symlink.
 For example:

 ```ts
 {